ahmetb/serverless-registry-proxy/README.md

 # Serverless Container Registry Proxy

-This project offers a very simple reverse proxy that lets you expose your public or private Docker registries (such as Google Container Registry `gcr.io`, or Docker Hub account) as a public registry on your own domain name.
+This project offers a very simple reverse proxy that lets you expose your public or private Docker registries (such as Google Container Registry `gcr.io`, Google Artifact Registry (`*.pkg.dev`) or Docker Hub account) as a public registry on your own domain name.

 You can also fork this project and customize as a middleware and deploy to [Cloud Run][run] or somewhere else since it’s a generic docker-registry proxy.